 Hinge Joint: Definition, Types, Examples, FAQs, Movement

-Edited By Irshad Anwar | Updated on Sep 18, 2024 03:52 PM IST
+Edited By Irshad Anwar | Updated on Nov 30, 2024 06:17 PM IST

-Definition Of Hinge Joint
+Definition of Hinge Joint

 The Hinge Joint holds paramount importance in the human skeleton.
 It enables a special kind of movement used in our everyday routines and activities.
-Instead of ball and socket joint movement, which allows movement in multiple directions, the hinge joint moves on a single plane or two-direction movement backwards and forward.
+Instead of ball and socket joint movement, which allows movement in multiple directions, the hinge joint moves on a single plane or two-directional movement backwards and forward.

-Structure Of Hinge Joints:
+Structure of Hinge Joints

 These joints feature: